rykugur/sptmm/README.md

 start a new project and learn Next.js and Shadcn.
 This seemed like a good way to do it.

-Tauri let me do that in a way that didn't require some jank, and let's me learn a little Rust as well.
+Tauri let me do that in a way that let me avoid some jank, and let's me learn a little Rust as well.

 ### How

 Bun + Next.js + Shadcn + Tauri

+## Usage

+- Download the latest release
+- Install*
+- Run
+- Profit

+### Requirements

+- `wmctrl` (or `hyprctl` if using hyprland).

 ## Building/running from source